Skip to main content

 Asylum and Refugees

-A range of measures and support are in place to ensure that people granted refugee status are able to access their eVisa.
+A range of measures and support are in place to ensure that people granted refugee status can access their eVisa.

 We stopped issuing new biometric residence permits (BRPs) on 31 October 2024.
 We will create a UKVI account and eVisa for newly recognised refugees without a previous BRP or valid passport within 14 days of a positive decision on their asylum claim being served.
 This will be explained to them in their decision letter or email.